blahcdn/proxy/README.md

 * Clustering, directing request to instance which is nearest to the origin
 * Better caching strategy
 * Support Websockets better

+### Note: for HTTP/3 support in some modern browsers, you need to have a certificate for a publicly resolveable domain
+ex) example.com, not localhost